Online and Washington D.C.

 - TCS 380 - Introduction to Psychology

-Progression Requirements must be completed by the end of the first semester (second online term) in the program.
+Progression Requirements for either concentation must be completed by the end of the second semester (fourth online term) in the program.
 Students who do not successfully fulfill their Progression Requirement will not be allowed to register in any further courses in the program until the requirement is met.
-Extensions may be requested from the Program Chair or designee, if extenuating circumstances prevent completion of the requirement in the specified timeframe.
-Requests for an extension must be submitted in writing to the Program Chair for consideration.
+Extensions may be requested from the Department Chair or designee if extenuating circumstances prevent completion of the requirement in the specified timeframe.
+Requests for an extension must be submitted in writing to the Department Chair for consideration.

 Based on the evaluation of their materials, candidates may be invited to an interview for further consideration of their application.
 Please see the application for detailed instructions and information regarding application requirements.
 Applications must be submitted with the $50.00 (USD) application fee in order to be evaluated.

 The Chicago School of Professional Psychology reviews applications on a rolling basis.
 Once review begins, complete applications will be considered by the Admission Committee and applicants will be notified regarding the admission decision.
 The Chicago School of Professional Psychology does not share information or provide any feedback regarding admission decisions.

 If a student is offered admission and in order to secure a place in the incoming class, a non-refundable tuition deposit of $250 will be required by the deposit deadline indicated in the offer of admission.
 The non-refundable deposit will be applied in full toward the student’s tuition upon enrollment.

 - Successful completion of 60 credit hours of coursework

 - Successful completion of dissertation to include completion of all manuscript preparation tasks

 - Attendance at two residences (Online Students only)